Candy Devine: Early years

-Devine was educated at St Augustine's School, East Innisfail, a boarding school from 1948 – she provided "incidental music and accompaniments" at their 1952 break-up ceremony.
+She was educated at St Augustine's School, East Innisfail, a boarding school from 1948 – she provided "incidental music and accompaniments" at their 1952 break-up ceremony.
 For secondary education she attended Brisbane's Lourdes Hill College from the early 1950s.
 She furthered her interest in music while at college.
 Later she studied piano and cello at Queensland Conservatorium before taking to the stage in Sydney.

-Devine's appearances in Australian television include the series Skippy the Bush Kangaroo (1968) and fronting for ABC's, In Key.
+Her appearances in Australian television include the series Skippy the Bush Kangaroo (1968) and fronting ABC's In Key.

 Life in Ireland

 Devine travelled to Ireland in 1969 on what was intended to be a short visit.
 She was hired for a cabaret slot at the Talk of the Town club in Belfast.
 She married her promoter and booking agent, Donald McLeod, in Dublin in 1970.
-They lived in the Republic for five years and moved to Belfast in Northern Ireland in 1975.
+They lived in the Republic of Ireland for five years and moved to Belfast in Northern Ireland in 1975.

 Devine began a long career with Downtown Radio in March 1976.
 They had four children, including Brisbane-based celebrity chef, Alastair McLeod.
-Candy Devine was awarded an MBE on The Queen's 2014 honours list.
-Her award was for "Services to Broadcasting and to the Community in Northern Ireland".
+Devine was appointed a Member of the Order of the British Empire (MBE) in the 2014 New Year Honours for "services to Broadcasting and to the Community in Northern Ireland".

+Return to Australia

-She moved back to Australia in 2013 following the death of her husband, Donald McLeod, the previous year.
-As of September 2016 she lives in Brisbane, sharing a five-acre property with her son, Alastair and his family.
+Devine moved back to Australia in 2013 following the death of her husband the previous year.
+As of September 2016 she lived in Brisbane, sharing a five-acre property with her son, Alastair and his family.

+Devine died in Australia in October 2024, at the age of 85.